The Opportunity:

 The objective of this project was to create a visual brand identity utilizing the pair of typefaces Eastonia and Placebo LB.
-The category of entity being branded was to be determined by the origins of the typefaces for relevance.
+The category of entity being branded was to be determined by the origins of the typefaces.

 Both typefaces have their origins in 1920s America— Eastonia is reminiscent of Art Deco and its elegance; Placebo LB draws on the aesthetic of early twentieth-century railroad companies.